 Graduates with an associate's or a bachelor's degree might pursue a lower-level management job at a dairy processing center.
 An undergraduate degree can also prepare individuals to work as dairy specialists, pharmaceutical representatives, herdsmen or dairy farm inspectors.
 Those with master's degrees may oversee dairy operations or teach in the animal health industry.
 Those with a dairy science doctoral degree typically teach and conduct research.

 Once you've earned a degree in dairy science, you can pursue multiple career options.
 You might focus on the science behind dairy production by becoming a dairy technologist, or you might take on a leadership positions as a dairy farm supervisor or manager.
-Here are a few options that you can explore.
+Here are a few career paths you can explore.

 - Dairy Scientist

 - Dairy Technologist

 - Dairy Farm Supervisor